bluzky/tangerine/src/content/blog/how-to-configure-astropaper-theme.md

 pubDatetime: 2022-09-23T04:58:53Z
 title: How to configure AstroPaper theme
 postSlug: how-to-configure-astropaper-theme
-featured: true
+featured: ''
-draft: true
-tags:
+tags: configurationdocs
-  - configuration
-  - docs
-ogImage: ""
 description: How you can make AstroPaper theme absolutely yours.
+ogImage: ''
+draft: ''
 ---
 AstroPaper is a highly customizable Astro blog theme.
 With AstroPaper, you can customize everything according to your personal taste.
 This article will explain how you can make some customizations easily in the config file.

 ## Table of contents

 ## Configuring SITE

-First of all, replace site property of _`astro.config.mjs` file with your own deployed domain.
-(You can omit this step if you don't have deployed domain yet or you are still in development mode)_
+First of all, replace site property of `astro.config.mjs` file with your own deployed domain.
+(You can omit this step if you don't have deployed domain yet or you are still in development mode)

 Another important configurations lies in `src/config.ts` file.
 Within that file, you'll see the `SITE` object where you can specify your website's main configurations.